 Knowing how to take care of your vehicle is super important because you are going to need to have reliable transportation to get to work, the store, and home to see your parents occasionally.
 Learn how to change a tire and the proper safety measures to take on the side of the road before you even begin to switch the tires out.
 Have your parents show you how to read your car gauges and what each one means.
 You will also need to know how often to have your oil changed, and how to check your various fluid levels.
 Make sure to have a freshly tuned up vehicle before you leave for college.

 Do something new and exciting that maybe isn’t “you”.
 Don’t worry about what others may think because maybe they have an idea of who you are or who you should be.
 Define yourself, grow, evolve, change.
-It’s college is when you grow into who you are meant to be and that may not be who you are today.
+College is when you grow into who you are meant to be and that may not be who you are today.
 If it doesn’t hurt anyone else, it isn’t against the law, and isn’t dangerous, then try it!

 TIME TO SEE YOUR GYNECOLOGIST